metrorailings/OwlBlog/content/posts/week-14-quick-insights.md

 Kyle Van Noy making plays against the run, as an elite defender should.

 Brady's depth receivers are letting him down.
 That and Kansas City has found a solution here on defense, blitzing an overmatched offensive line.
 Combine that with a lack of a run game and it makes things almost impossible for New England here.

+***

+## Ravens @ Bills

+Ravens start their first drive executing mostly pass plays.
+Interesting.
+Let's see if they still insist on Lamar heaving the ball against the Bills elite pass defense.